sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 > Designed for: speed

 The number one should not be a shock to anyone.
 Redis is, as the full name suggests, a  **RE**mote **DI**ctionary **S**erver.
-Over the years it has grown a few functions more than it's oryginal purpuse, but it still is a memory key-value dictionary.
+Over the years it has grown a few functionalities, but it still is a memory key-value dictionary.

 ### Architecture

-I must say I like how well thought out Redis concepts are, and how it builds powerful features using it's basic rules.
 Redis show that simplicity is speed.
-It runs on one thread and hosts only one database.
+It runs on one thread and hosts one database.
 To run multiple databases, run multiple Redis servers.
-Other important thing to note is that it is mainly a in-memory store with *optional* persistance:
+Another important thing to note is that it is mainly an in-memory store with [*optional* persistence](https://redis.io/topics/persistence):

+- point in time snapshot
+- **A**ppend **O**nly **F**ile with async writes
--
+- combination of two above

 Thanks to the idea that *everything is a string* Redis exposes a interface for manipulating the values right on the database, without the need to send them to the client.
 One last thing to note is that Redis has the option to write Lua scrips.